braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 If a property of category `RESULT`, `QUERY`, or `EVANESCENT` is not calculated (i.e., its raw value is `NoValue`), it proceeds to calculate it (but not to memorize it, i.e., its raw value remains `NoValue`).
 After the calculation of a property of category `RESULT` all properties of categories `PARAMETER` and `DATA` are irreversibly locked.
 If the property is checked, it proceeds to check all properties after the calculation calling the function `check()`.
 If the check fails, it resets the property to `NoValue` and returns `NoValue`, does not lock the property, and throws a warning with warning id `BRAPH2:<Element Class>`.

-The raw value of a prop can be retrieved with `getr`.
+The raw value of a prop can be retrieved with Getting the raw value of a prop.
 **Getting the raw value of a prop.**
 		This script illustrates various ways in which the raw value of a prop can be retrieved.
 > ```matlab